Kunigaikstis/scrape-skelbiult/README.md

-Scrapes www.skelbiu.lt for new listings and sends them to you via Telegram.
+Scrapes www.skelbiu.lt every 10 minutes for new listings and sends them to you via Telegram.

 # Setup
 1. Clone the repo: `git clone https://github.com/Kunigaikstis/scrape-skelbiult.git`.